 Vincenzo internalized his rage into a misunderstanding.
 A misunderstanding they’d been arguing about for ten long years.
 “Out of all the bars I run, pansy clubs make the most money.
 People love them, especially in Harlem.”
 He knew he should’ve stopped there, but he couldn’t help but sell it.
 “They’re the biggest cash grabs for liquor sales.
 The performers always get drunk before getting on stage, and everyone who goes there wants to drink and have a good time.”

 “That’s pathetic.
 You know damn well why you enjoy going to those freak shows.
 It’s not about the money.
 It’s not about the Family.
-It’s about getting a kick with freaks who dress up and fuck other men.
-You must feel at home,” he added with a sneer.
+It’s about getting a kick with freaks who dress up like the opposite sex.
+You must feel at home, ‘ey, ‘son’?” he added with a sneer.

 “Good.”
 He handed Vincenzo documents stamped with his insignia.
 More jobs to do that he was too lazy to do himself.
 “And you’re not still seeing that faggot, are you?”